This post covers when to expect snow in London and how much snow to expect in any given month.

-To help you plan for any inclement weather, we've put together posts on things to do during the months where you might experience some snow.
+To help you plan for any inclement weather, we've put together posts on things to do during the months when you might experience some snow.

 Below are the top things to do in London that are indoors.
 We also list activities you can only do in the winter months!

 1. Go to a Museum or Attraction

 London has so many museums, you could spend days visiting them all!
 Many London museums are free or have free days or hours.